Divyanshu9470/hello-world/README.md

-i am divyanshu kumar, i ant to be an ai engineer
+i am divyanshu kumar, i want to be an ai engineer